 This video is for personal informational use.
 Users are prohibited from copying, reproducing, licensing, subscribing, selling, leasing or distributing this video.

-Ice, elevation, and oral nonsteroidal anti-inflammatory drugs may help relieve pain.
+Ice, elevation, and oral nonsteroidal anti-inflammatory drugs (NSAIDs) may help relieve pain.

 If an intra-articular anesthetic has been given, limited joint activity should be prescribed for 4 to 8 hours.

 If an intra-articular corticosteroid has been given, the joint should be rested for about 24 to 48 hours.